Some artists live in obscurity without ever being recognized for their talents: Sister Cathie Meighan is not one of those artists.

 “It affirms what I’ve been working on for years, as if to say: ‘Yes, this is what I’m supposed to be doing,’” said Sister Cathie, whose paintings have been featured in art exhibitions in Pennsylvania, Virginia and Delaware.

 The Philadelphia Sketch Club was founded in 1860.
 The nonprofit is “dedicated to providing a community for visual artists, appreciation of the visual arts, and visual arts education.”
 Some of its prominent past members include Thomas Anshutz, Thomas Eakins and N.C.
-Wyeth, illustrator of such books as “Treasure Island” and “Robinson Crusoe” and father Andrew Wyeth, one of the most renowned 20th-century American artists.
+Wyeth, illustrator of such books as “Treasure Island” and “Robinson Crusoe” and father of Andrew Wyeth, one of the most renowned 20th-century American artists.
 The club first permitted women to join the club in 1990.

 Sister Cathie spent close to a year working on “Uncharted Waters.”
 This was an unusual amount of time for her to spend on one painting, but this was a different and more cerebral piece of artwork.
 It was one she fought with constantly, approaching it without any preconceived ideas, or even the vaguest notion of its ultimate form and function.